For Using DooDoo Voodoo

 after the pictures were shot.
 There was no odor left in the

-area; just a bit of yellowing due to wicking from our subfloor.
-The other
+area; just a bit of yellowing due to wicking from our subfloor ('cause I didn't

 subsurface extraction tools and tips